About Us

 Our Mission: Grow in Christ, to Know His Love and to Follow His Footsteps

 We are an established congregation for all ages and “youthful” in our energy and enthusiasm.
-Services include the singing of hymns, the reading of Scripture, choir anthems and a sermon.
-We also try to include praise and worship style of music.
-Our Sunday School students worship with us for the first portion of the service. and they are dismissed to their classes following the Children’s Message.
-Our dress code is casual, we have plenty of parking, have child care with trained staff, and are handicap accessible.
+Services include the singing of hymns, the reading of Scripture, sharing in liturgy, choir anthems and a sermon.
+Our Sunday School students worship with us for the first portion of the service, and they are dismissed to their classes following the Children’s Message.
+Our dress code is casual, we have plenty of parking, welcome your children, and are wheelchair accessible.

 Our Sunday Schedule